JStep0328/coursera_getdata_project/CodeBook.md

 The 30 subjects tested
 **2. laying**
 Numeric variable
-The average of all variables for laying by each subject
+The average of all variables for activity of laying by each subject
 **3. sitting**
 Numeric variable
-The average of all variables for sitting by each subject
+The average of all variables for activity of sitting by each subject
 **4. standing**
 Numeric variable
-The average of all variables for standing by each subject
+The average of all variables for activity of standing by each subject
 **5. walking**
 Numeric variable
-The average of all variables for walking by each subject
+The average of all variables for activity of walking by each subject
 **6. walkingdownstairs**
 Numeric variable
-The average of all variables for walkingdownstairs by each subject
+The average of all variables for activity of walkingdownstairs by each subject
 **7. walkingupstairs**
 Numeric variable
-The average of all variables for walkingupstairs by each subject
+The average of all variables for activity of walkingupstairs by each subject